Allocation Assist

 Early 1900’s

 Prior to the 1920’s, inhabitants of the land that would become the Kingdom of Saudi Arabia after unification in 1932, mostly relied on local, traditional medicine.
-The first hospital, the Ottoman Hospital in Mecca, was built in the early 1900’s to provide healthcare services for Hajj pilgrims.
+The first hospital, the Ottoman Hospital in Mecca, was built in the early 1900s to provide healthcare to Hajj pilgrims.

 1920’s to 1940’s

 In 1925, King Abdulaziz bin Abdul Rahman, the first king of Saudi Arabia, established the country’s first Public Health Department to provide free healthcare for citizens and pilgrims visiting Islamic holy sites.
 This newly founded department included doctors, a general inspector, a chief pharmacist as well as administrative employees.
-With a focus on public health and prevention, it was tasked with promoting medical standards and establishing new hospitals and healthcare centres.
-Between 1926 and 1949, 25 clinics, 35 health centres and 11 hospitals were established throughout Saudi Arabia.
+With a focus on public health and prevention, it was tasked with raising medical standards and establishing new hospitals and healthcare facilities.
+Between 1926 and 1949, 25 clinics, 35 health centres, and 11 hospitals were built across Saudi Arabia.

 1950’s and 1960’s